-Where things can be interesting in describing Apple Search is that we can make comparisons to search at Google.
+Things can be interesting in describing Apple Search because we can make comparisons to search at Google.

 Google has a support page where they describe how to set up deep links indexing at Firebase App Indexing

-The Apple patent tells us about how they may index links in applications that they may come across such as Twitter.
-The Google support page provides instructions to app owners on how to get the content from their app indexed
+The Apple patent tells us about how they may index links in applications that they may encounter, such as Twitter.
+Likewise, the Google support page provides instructions to app owners on how to get the content from their app indexed.

 Apple does also provide support information about getting content from your App indexed by Apple: Search Drives User Engagement